danaikorre/dsmanufacturing.github.io/entry.md

 * anyone living in Scotland for less than 3 years for work purposes.
 * bachelor or master students currently enrolled in a Scottish university

-If you do not qualify by these measures, may qualify for funding under the new [*National Transition Training Fund*](https://www.myworldofwork.co.uk/national-transition-training-fund).
+If you do not qualify for the SFC funding you may still qualify for funding under the new [*National Transition Training Fund*](https://www.myworldofwork.co.uk/national-transition-training-fund).

 Please see [eligibility requirements for funding](https://www.ed.ac.uk/bayes/about-us/our-work/education/workforce-development/eligibility-funding), or contact [bayes-training@ed.ac.uk](mailto:bayes-training@ed.ac.uk) for more detail.